elastic/integrations/packages/etcd/docs/README.md

 # etcd Integration

-This integration is used to collect metrics from [etcd v2 and v3 servers](https://etcd.io/).
+This integration is used to collect metrics from [etcd v2 and v3 instances](https://etcd.io/).

-This integration periodically fetches metrics from [etcd monitoring server APIs](https://etcd.io/docs/v3.1/op-guide/monitoring/).
+It periodically fetches metrics from [etcd metrics APIs](https://etcd.io/docs/v3.1/op-guide/monitoring/).

 ## Compatibility

-The etcd package was tested with etcd 3.5.1.
+The etcd package was tested with etcd `3.5.x`.

 ## Metrics

-When using etcd v2, metrics are collected using etcd v2 API.
-When using v3, metrics are retrieved from the /metrics endpoint.
+For etcd v2, metrics are collected through the etcd v2 APIs, whereas for v3, they are fetched from the `/metrics` endpoint.

-When using v3, datasets are bundled into `metrics`.
-When using v2, datasets available are `leader`, `self` and `store`.
+When using v3, datasets are bundled within `metrics` data stream, while for v2, available datasets include `leader`, `self`, and `store`.

+By default, etcd v2 data streams are disabled due to the discouragement of etcd v2 usage.
+However, it's possible to enable etcd v2 APIs while using etcd v3 by using the `--enable-v2` flag, this feature will not be available in v3.6.

 ### metrics